sociomantic-tsunami/libdrizzle-redux/docs/api/connection.rst

    Set events to be watched for a connection.

-   :param con: Connection structure previously initialized with :c:func:`drizzle_create`, :c:func:`drizzle_clone`, or related functions.
+   :param con: Connection structure previously initialized with :c:func:`drizzle_create`.
    :param events: Bitfield of poll() events to watch.
    :returns: Standard drizzle return value.